From Here to Now to You

-From Here to Now to You is the sixth studio album by singer-songwriter Jack Johnson.
+From Here to Now to You is the sixth studio album by American singer-songwriter Jack Johnson.
 The album was released on September 17, 2013.
-The album's first single "I Got You" was released on June 10, 2013.
+The album's first single, "I Got You", was released on June 10, 2013.

 Commercial performance

 The album debuted at number one on the Billboard 200 chart, with first-week sales of 117,000 copies in the United States.
-The album also debuted at number one on the Canadian Albums chart and on the US Billboard Digital Albums chart, Top Rock Albums chart, Alternative Albums chart and Folk Albums chart.
+The album also debuted at the top of the Canadian Albums Chart, as well as the Billboard Digital Albums chart, Top Rock Albums chart, Alternative Albums chart, and Folk Albums chart in the United States.